tomrhollis/VellumZero-Plugin/README.md

                           {1} # of possible users

 ChannelTopicMulti         What to display as the topic text in Discord if ServerSync is enabled
-                          "" = Disables this feature
+                          "" = Disables this feature (uses ChannelTopicSolo instead) {0} # of users online on all servers {1} # of servers online
-                          {0} # of users online on all servers {1} # of servers online
+                          {2} Total # of player slots on all servers

 ChatMsg                   The format of a chat message sent by a Minecraft player
                           {0} = The server's world name